-Laser welding is cleaner than conventional welding with less contamination risk.
-It’s also more precise, easier to automate and can weld much thinner metals.
+In a nutshell, laser welding is much cleaner than conventional welding, Arc or Tig, which equals to less contamination risk.
+It’s also more precise, easier to automate, and provides for bonding of much thinner metals.

 Another advantage of laser welding is that you can weld very thin layers of metal (down to 5 millimeters) — that would be impossible to attempt with arc or torch welding without destroying the metal.
 On the other hand, lasers are not typically suited for metals thicker than a quarter inch, such as if you were trying to weld thick heavy objects like big pipes or structural beams.

 Like any production process, of course, laser welding does have its limitations.
 One is that it’s not suitable for welding thick heavy pieces.
 Another limitation is that not every metal can be laser welded to every other metal.
 Because laser welding requires the bonding of one metal to another, the metals obviously have to be “bondable” — and while the range of metals that can bond with each other is very wide, it doesn’t include every possible combination.
 (Interestingly, pieces made from same type of aluminum cannot be laser welded together, although pieces of different types of aluminum usually can.)
 Arc and torch welding don’t have this issue since the filler is what bonds the two pieces of metal together, not the metals themselves.